-The Ohio Department of Transportation (ODOT) has provided a number of public and online seminars in coordination with the USDOT to address Title VI and environmental justice (EJ) issues.
-The City of Akron Human Resources and EEO personnel are certified to handle Title VI related claims.
+The Ohio Department of Transportation (ODOT) has provided several public and on-line seminars in coordination with the USDOT to address Title VI issues.
+The city of Akron Human Resources and EEO personnel are certified to handle Title VI related claims.